ehmicky/modern-errors/docs/plugins.md

 ### `Plugin`

-A `Plugin` type is also available.
-It should be used to validate the plugin's shape.
+A `Plugin` type is available to validate the plugin's shape.
 However, it should not be used on the exported type since this would widen it and remove any specific types declared by that plugin.

 ```ts
 import type { Plugin } from 'modern-errors'